willianathompson/configure-ad/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 A new Azure Active Directory tenant was created in Microsoft Azure, establishing the core identity and access management system to integrate with the on-premises Active Directory.
 This was done using Azure Virtual Machines (VMs) running Windows 10 for administrative tasks, and Remote Desktop was configured for secure access to the VMs.
+The Windows server private IP address was set to static as it acts as a server.
 </p>
 <br />